 Go to Values → Set 3-5 values → Tap swatches to highlight areas

-Value maps strip away color to show only lightness and darkness.
+Value studies strip away color to show only lightness and darkness.
 Getting values right is often more important than getting colors right.

 Controls